Pylons/pyramid/docs/designdefense.rst

 composed of a persistent tree of domain model objects, and uses :term:`traversal` to map :term:`view callable` code to resources in the tree.
 The resource tree contains very granular security declarations, as resources are owned and accessible by different sets of users.
+Interfaces are used to make unit testing and implementation substitutability easier.

 In a bespoke web application, usually there's a single canonical deployment, and therefore no possibility of multiple code forks.
 Extensibility is not required; the code is just changed in-place.
-Therefore, the features listed above are often overkill for such an application.
+Security requirements are often less granular.
+Using the features listed above will often be overkill for such an application.

 If you don't like these features, it doesn't mean you can't or shouldn't use :app:`Pyramid`.
-They are all optional, and *lots* of time has been spent making sure you don't need to know about them up-front.
+They are all optional, and a lot of time has been spent making sure you don't need to know about them up-front.
 You can build "Pylons-1.X-style" applications using :app:`Pyramid` that are purely bespoke by ignoring the features above.
 You may find these features handy later